wavesplatform/waves-lessons/lessons/EN/A. Introduction/a. Blockchain, transactions, nodes, and consensus/lesson.md

 The Waves blockchain supports many different types of transactions at a core level.
 For example, an “asset transfer transaction” contains a timestamp, sender, recipient, amount and transaction **fee**.

-As we said in the previous lesson, a transaction normally contains the sender’s digital **signature**.
+A transaction normally contains the sender’s digital **signature**.
 Anyone can verify the integrity of the transaction data and the authenticity of the signature, that is, make sure that the signature of the transaction matches the sender public key.

 ---